mmbman/Katagiri/1984-01-25-Blue-Cliff-Record-Case-53.md

 > Once when Great Master Ma and Pai Chang were walking together they saw some wild ducks fly by.
 The Great Master asked, “What is that?”
 Chang said, “Wild ducks.”
 The Great Master said, “Where have they gone?”
 Chang said, “They’ve flown away.”
 The Great Master then twisted Pai Chang’s nose.
 Chang cried out in pain.
 The Great Master said, “When have they ever flown away?”

-This is a simple story, pretty usual story.
+This is a simple story, a pretty usual story.

 Who can say why Pai Chang Zen Master asked like this?
 Could you say something about why he asked like this?
 [Why] Zen master Ma Tsu and Pai Chang were just walking together, and he asked like this?

-If you read the *agamas*, Shakyamuni Buddha also teaches like this: according to circumstances and opportunity, when they meet.
-For instance when Shakyamuni Buddha walked with a disciple by the river, and they saw a whirlpool in the river, he pointed to the whirlpool and said [something] about human suffering.
+If you read the *agamas*, Shakyamuni Buddha also teaches like this: according to circumstances and opportunity when they meet.
+For instance, when Shakyamuni Buddha walked with a disciple by the river, and they saw a whirlpool in the river, he pointed to the whirlpool and said [something] about human suffering.
 Buddha explains like this, and also this case is the same thing: Zen master Ma Tsu and Pai Chang walk together, see the wild ducks, and he uses the circumstances and opportunity to talk about... what?
 Can you say?

+*[Silence.]*

 Anything is okay... *[Laughter.]*